mlk5060/it_depends/README.md

 What dependency injection framework should you use for Ruby? **It Depends!**

-After spending a lot of my professional life with Spring Boot, I sorely missed dependency injection when I moved to Ruby.
-Other offerings out there didn't come close to the Spring Boot experience, so I decided to recreate it :)
+After spending a lot of my professional life with Spring Boot, I sorely missed [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) when I moved to Ruby.
+Other offerings out there didn't come close to the SpringBoot experience, so I decided to roll my own :)

-Dependency injection is great: you can decouple yourself from hard-coded classes to make your classes more composable, and make testing much less specific to the web of objects you may have coupled yourself too!
+Dependency injection is great.
+It enables you to satisfy the D (hey now!) in [SOLID](https://en.wikipedia.org/wiki/Dependency_inversion_principle) so that you can decouple your code from hard-coded classes to make them more composable, and make testing much less specific to the web of objects you may have coupled yourself too!
 Its not just good for Java, its good for any object-orientated language.
 Try it and see!

 ## Installation